 E. Finances including board and budget

-F. Schedule coordination including horse watch, night check, vacation watch and exam watch, as well as vet work
+F. Schedule coordination including horse watch, night check, vacation watch and exam watch, as well as vet and farrier work

 Article X. CHANGES TO CONSTITUTION

 Section 1.
 Any changes to the UVM Horse Barn Constitution must be approved by a three-fourths majority of current barn members.
 Members will vote at an open barn meeting after being provided with a copy of the proposed changes.
 Any member may propose changes to the Barn Constitution.